samwhindleton/wdiroutcomes/roadmap/week04/readme.md

 ## Learning Objectives:

-* Understand how to create a successful resume, cover letter and LinkedIn Profile that will get noticed
+* Understand how to create a successful resume that will get noticed

-* Communicate your GA experience effectively on your resume and LinkedIn
+* Communicate your GA experience effectively on your resume

 * Organize content on your resume to tell the story of your career transition

-* Create a draft resume and cover letter
+* Create a draft resume

-* Update your LinkedIn profile

 ## Framing: